rubysredrover/.github/profile/README.md

 The edge appliance handles everything the Jetson can't: multimodal understanding of audio and video, VLA planning for physical responses.
 Not to a server, not to an API, not to anyone.
 All inference runs locally, on private hardware that blends into a home.

-**The engineering insight:** memory bandwidth is the only hardware spec that matters for LLM token generation.
-Every token requires reading the full model weights from memory once, and more compute doesn't help, only bandwidth does.
-The RTX 5090 at 1,792 GB/s delivers 195 tokens/sec sustained on Gemma 4 26B A4B (Q4_K_M), **fully matching Google's own hosted Gemini 2.5 Flash throughput**, fully air-gapped, under 500W.
+**The engineering insight:** Real-time action requires throughput, not maximal precision—so we optimize for bandwidth, not bits.
+Every token requires pulling model weights from memory, more compute doesn’t help, but bandwidth does.
+The RTX 5090 at 1,792 GB/s delivers 200 tokens/sec sustained on Gemma 4 26B A4B (Q4_K_M), **fully matching Google's own hosted Gemini 2.5 Flash throughput**, private under 500W.
 For power-constrained deployments, the RTX PRO 4500 Blackwell delivers ~143 tok/sec at 190W; 75% of the throughput at 60% of the power draw, same model, same quality.
 At the far end, Jetson-class systems (e.g., Jetson Thor) enable silent, embedded deployments that disappear into the home, trading peak throughput for form factor.

 Q4_K_M isn't a compromise.
-For a VLA system generating action commands rather than essays, the quality delta vs Q8 is negligible.
-It's the correct blance of quality/bandwidth/power.
+This is a VLA system generating action commands rather than essays.
+It's the right blance of quality/bandwidth/power for this use case.

 | Metric | Value |
 |--------|-------|